flarelabs-net/vite-plugin-cloudflare/README.md

 We have set the [`not_found_handling`](https://developers.cloudflare.com/workers/static-assets/routing/#not_found_handling--404-page--single-page-application--none) value to `single-page-application`.
 This means that all not found requests will serve the `index.html` file.
 With the Cloudflare plugin, the `assets` routing configuration is used in place of Vite's default behavior.
-This ensures that your application's routing works the same way while developing and is it does when deployed to production.
+This ensures that your application's routing works the same way while developing as it does when deployed to production.

 Note that the [`directory`](https://developers.cloudflare.com/workers/static-assets/binding/#directory) field is not used when configuring assets with Vite.
 The `directory` in the output configuration will automatically point to the client build output.